 I will go a long way for perfectly made dim sum and frequently have, even to Croydon.
 That’s not a snub by the way, the postcode has disparaging connotations – so I hear.
 I’m sure I’ll be greeted with disdain now for those who live here.
 Sneer away.
 This part of town is famed for a Chinese shopping centre called Wing Yip.
 It’s gargantuan and has everything under the sun oriental, even live seafood.
 Tai Tung is within the same complex and has the same chilly manners and brisk service up in Chinatown – hasty in then hasty out.
 It’s called efficiency.
 That’s when you’ve got beyond the queues, there’s usually a big one here mostly on weekends.
 Can you hear that noise?
-It’s the clink of teapots, the thud of the cleaver chopping through char siu, mellifluous Cantonese vocals and the clunk of stacking bamboo racks full of the good stuff.
+It’s the clink of teapots, the rhythmic thud of the cleaver chopping through char siu, mellifluous Cantonese vocals and the satisfying clunk of stacking bamboo racks full of the good stuff.
 Like how a dim sum house should sound – it gives me a warm, fuzzy feeling, like I definitely belong here.

 Onto the food, cross reference what the numbers are from the ordering sheet onto laminated menu, and with the pen provided, mark down how many you’d like.
 It’s an intimately familiar format when ordering dim sum from Hong Kong to London and beyond.